exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 <br>
 Strategy credits:

-- hotab & blackseal for the coasting strategy
+- Hotab & Blackseal for the coasting strategy

 ### RZ